Foxtail-Creates/foxtail-website-jekyll/_posts/2024-10-24-gift-message.md

 ## Order notes vs. individual gift note

-By default, a lot of Shopify themes give an option for Order Notes on cart checkout, which will attach a note to the entire order.
+By default, many Shopify themes give an option for Order Notes on cart checkout, which will attach a note to the entire order.
 For example, see the "Order Special Instructions" box here:

 ![Order note example](/img/blog/gift-note/order-notes.png)